Uzhhorod: Magyar conquest (895)

-16th–18th centuries
+Under Habsburg rule

-During the 16–17th centuries The Kingdom of Hungary fell into three parts.
-The middle was occupied by the Ottoman Empire, the north west was ruled by the Habsburg dynasty, the eastern part became the Principality of Transylvania, that hold the independent Hungarian statehood.
-During this period there were many handicraft corporations in Uzhhorod.
-In this period the city was engaged in the religious and political fight between primarily Hungarian Protestant Transylvania and the German Catholic Austria.
+During the 16–17th centuries, the Kingdom of Hungary fell into three parts.
+The middle was occupied by the Ottoman Empire, the northwest was ruled by the Habsburg dynasty, the eastern part became the Principality of Transylvania, that hold the independent Hungarian statehood.
+During this period, the city was engaged in the religious and political fight between primarily Hungarian Protestant Transylvania and the German Catholic Austria.
 Each one wanted to reunite the Kingdom of Hungary under their rule.
 In 1646 the Union of Ungvár was proclaimed and the Greek-Catholic church was established, in a ceremony held in the Ungvár castle by the Vatican Aegis.
 In 1707 Ungvár was the residence of Ferenc II Rákóczi, leader of the national liberation war of Hungarians against Habsburgs.
 From 1780 the city became the capital of the Greek Catholic Eparchy and from 1776 the center of a newly created school district.

-19th century

 The beginning of the 19th century was characterized by economic changes, including the first factories in the city.
 The greatest influence on Ungvár among the political events of the 19th century was made by the Hungarian Revolution of 1848-1849, during which the native Hungarian nobility sought both to shake off the suzerainty of the Austrian Empire and to have authority over their own people.
 27 March 1848 was officially celebrated in the city as the overthrow of the monarchy in Hungary.
 It is now celebrated in Hungary on 15 March.

 In 1872 the first railway line opened, linking the city to the important railway junction of Chop, then known as Csap.

-20th century

 According to the 1910 census, the city had 16,919 inhabitants, of which 13,590 (80.3%) were Magyars, 1,219 (7.2%) Slovaks, 1,151 (6.8%) Germans, 641 (3.8%) Rusyns and 1.6% Czechs.
 By religion, 5,481 Roman Catholic, 5,305 Jewish, 4,473 Greek Catholic, 1,368 Calvinist.
 At the same time, the municipal area of the city had a population composed of 10,541 (39.05%) Hungarians, 9,908 (36.71%) Slovaks, and 5,520 (20.45%) Rusyns.

+During the World Wars

 The First World War slowed down the tempo of city development.
 On 10 September 1919, Subcarpathia was officially allocated to the Republic of Czechoslovakia.
 Uzhhorod became the administrative center of the territory.
-During these years Uzhhorod developed into an architecturally modern city.
+During these years Uzhhorod developed into an architecturally modern city, with Malyi Galagov, a new government quarter, being built from scratch.

-After the First Vienna Award in 1938, Uzhhorod was given back to Hungary from which it was separated after WWI.
+After the First Vienna Award in 1938, Uzhhorod was given back to Hungary from which it was separated after World War I.

 In 1941 the Jewish population reached 9,576.
-On 19 March 1944, Germans troops entered the city.
+On 19 March 1944, German troops entered the city.
 They established a Judenrat (Jewish council) and set up two ghettos, at the Moskovitz brickyard and Gluck lumberyard.
 During May 1944, all Jews were deported to Auschwitz in five different transports and subsequently murdered.
 Only a few hundred Jews survived.